This post may contain affiliate links. Please read our disclosure policy.

 Dish filled with creamy mashed potatoes swirled and topped with melted butter and fresh chives.

-• Simple: we are using basic ingredients to make a simple mashed potato.
-These of course can be dressed up with fresh herbs, cheeses, or whatever else you want to add, but this is a great simple, basic mashed potato recipe you can build off of.
+• Simple Ingredients: we are using basic ingredients to make a simple mashed potato.
+You can dress these potatoes up with fresh herbs or cheeses, but this is a great, basic mashed potato recipe you can build off of.

 Ingredients needed to make perfectly creamy mashed potatoes laid on the counter.

-• Potatoes: Either gold or russet potatoes work well with this recipe.
+• Potatoes: Use a starchy potato such as Yukon gold or russet potatoes.
 Gold potatoes are often a preferred option thanks to their creaminess when mashed and their natural subtle buttery flavoring.

-• Milk: use your milk of preference, you could also use a heavier cream if you prefer.
+• Milk: Use your milk of preference.
+You could also use a heavy cream if you prefer.

-• Sour Cream: allows us to use a little less butter, and gives a light tang to the potatoes.
-Be careful not to add extra sour cream as it can be overpowering.
+• Sour Cream: This allows us to use a little less butter and gives a light tang to the potatoes.
+Be careful not to add extra sour cream, which can be overpowering.

 How to make mashed potatoes, chopped potatoes in a large dutch oven before and after boiling.

-2. Boil the potatoes until they are fork tender.
-Once boiling it can take about 10-15 minutes.
+Boil the potatoes until they are fork-tender.
+Once the water starts boiling, it can take about 10-15 minutes to cook the potatoes.

-3. Drain & Dry the potatoes.
-This is a quick and easy step of just adding the potatoes back into the pot, placing them back over the heat for a brief 2 minutes, letting more of the excess moisture evaporate off.
-Then mash the potatoes.
-Use your preferred method of mashing.
+Drain and dry the potatoes.
+This is a quick and easy step of just adding the potatoes back into the pot, placing them back over the heat for a brief 2 minutes, and letting more of the excess moisture evaporate off.

 How to make mashed potatoes, heating the milk and butter then adding into the mashed up potatoes.